lreading/smtp-to-gotify-docker/README.md

 ```

 Then run `node index.js` and you should see the email show up in your gotify instance.
 If you don't, check the logs of the docker container to see what's going on.

+# TLS and STARTTLS
+This server supports STARTTLS when both `TLS_KEY_PATH` and `TLS_CERT_PATH` are set.
+The files are read from the container filesystem and passed to the SMTP server so that clients such as Alertmanager can require TLS and validate the certificate.
+In Kubernetes you can mount a cert manager managed secret into the container and point these variables at `/certs/tls.key` and `/certs/tls.crt`.